mistic100/jQuery-QueryBuilder/.github/CONTRIBUTING.md

-# Asking for help and features
+# Guidelines for contributing
-Though I am really happy to provide help, I am not your mom nor your instructor.
-Any request without enough detail and any bug report without a code example (live example is preferred) won't get any answer.

-Be exhaustive, describe your needs, show what you tried, it's the best way to get a rapid answer/bug fix.

-# How to contribute

 ## Core vs Plugins
 I want to keep the core clean of extra (and certainly awesome) functionalities.
 That includes, but is not limited to, export/import plugins, visual aids, etc.

-Check the doc about [creating plugins](http://mistic100.github.io/jQuery-QueryBuilder/dev/plugins.html).
+Check the doc about [creating plugins](http://querybuilder.js.org/dev/plugins.html) and [use events](http://querybuilder.js.org/dev/events.html).

 I reserve the right to refuse any plugin I think is not useful for many people.
 Particularly, only import/export plugins for mainstream data storages will be integrated in the main repository.
 Others should be in a separated repository.
 But it's totally possible to add a link to your repository in the documentation.